 Decreased Left Ventricular Ejection Fraction (LVEF): TYKERB has been reported to decrease LVEF.
 In clinical trials, >57% of LVEF decreases occurred within the first 12 weeks of treatment.
 Use caution if administering to patients with conditions that could impair LVEF.
 Confirm normal LVEF before starting TYKERB, and continue evaluations during treatment.

-Hepatotoxicity: Hepatotoxicity (alanine transaminase [ALT] or aspartate transaminase [AST] >3 times the upper limit of normal and total bilirubin >2 times the upper limit of normal) has been observed in clinical trials (<1% of patients) and postmarketing experience.
+Hepatotoxicity: Hepatotoxicity [alanine transaminase (ALT) or aspartate transaminase (AST) >3 times the upper limit of normal (ULN) and total bilirubin >2 times the ULN] has been observed in clinical trials (<1% of patients) and postmarketing experience.
 The hepatotoxicity may be severe and deaths have been reported.
 Causality of the deaths is uncertain.
 The hepatotoxicity may occur days to several months after initiation of treatment.
 Liver function tests (transaminases, bilirubin, and alkaline phosphatase) should be monitored before initiation of treatment, every 4 to 6 weeks during treatment, and as clinically indicated.
-If changes in liver function are severe, therapy with TYKERB should be discontinued.
+If changes in liver function are severe, therapy with TYKERB should be discontinued and patients should not be retreated with TYKERB.

 Patients With Severe Hepatic Impairment: If TYKERB is to be administered to patients with severe preexisting hepatic impairment, dose reduction should be considered.